kylebrody93/c-projects/README.md

 # c-projects
-this is where il put projects as i learn c
+this is where i'll put projects as i learn c